Provably stable learning control of linear dynamics with multiplicative noise: Known distribution

 It is not difficult to verify that this equals $x_1 \trans{x_1}$ for $x_1 = A_1 x_0 + B_1 u_0$.
 We could repeat this for each time step noting that $X_t = x_t \trans{x_t}$ and $Z_t = (x_t, u_t) \trans{(x_t, u_t)}$ in \cref{eq:lqrcp}.
 Trivially we have $Z_t \sgeq 0$, so the trajectory is feasible.
 Moreover the cost becomes $\tr[Z_t H] = \trans{x_t} I x_t + 0.1 \trans{u_t} I u_t$.
 So we can see that the classical LQR controller is at least a feasible solution to \cref{eq:lqrcp} where we then have

 Note that we have shown in \cref{thm:cplqr} that such policies are in fact optimal.
-In terms of classical LQR this implies that, a random policy $u_t = Kx_t + \delta_t$ for some random $\delta_t$ will not improve performance. \end{example} \end{arxiv}
+In terms of \eqref{eq:slqr} this implies that, a random policy $u_t = Kx_t + \delta_t$ for some random $\delta_t$ will not improve performance. \end{example} \end{arxiv}

 Even though we directly tackled second moment dynamics in \cref{thm:cplqr}, the optimal policy $Z_t = \Pi_{K_{\star}}(X_t)$ is realizable for multiplicative noise dynamics using $u_t = K_{\star} x_t$.
 So this controller is also optimal for \eqref{eq:slqr} as is well known (cf. \cite[Prop.~3]{Coppens2019}) and achieves the equality in \cref{thm:cpmulteq}.